cyberbotics/competition-template/README.md

 ### Docker

 Your controller is evaluated in a [Docker container](https://www.docker.com/resources/what-container/).
-If your robot controller has dependencies, such as some specific libraries, python modules or a complete ROS framework, be sure to update the [controller_Dockerfile](controller_Dockerfile) to include all these dependencies.
+If your robot controller has dependencies, such as some specific libraries, python modules or a complete ROS framework, be sure to update the [controllers/Dockerfile](controllers/Dockerfile) to include all these dependencies.
 The default Webots Docker container includes the tools needed to run and compile simple C, C++ and Python controllers.

 [1]: https://webots.cloud/run?version=R2022b&url=https%3A%2F%2Fgithub.com%2FORGANIZER_USERNAME%2FORGANIZER_REPOSITORY%2Fblob%2Fmain%2Fworlds%2Frobot_programming.wbt&type=competition "Leaderboard"